Tracking Fineshade's Dormice

-A new monitoring technique for Dormice has been developed and the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire (WTBCN) have been trialling it in one of their nature reserves.
+A new monitoring technique for Dormice had been developed and the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire (WTBCN) had trialling it in one of their nature reserves in 2019.
 Rather than providing nest boxes, this method uses what are known as "footprint tunnels".
 A covered platform is suspended in the branches with inkpads and a sheet of cardboard inside.
 If a dormouse passes through, it walks over the ink leaving its footprints on the card.
 These cards are collected regularly and the footprints examined: Dormice leave a distinctive print with triangular shaped pads and out-turned toes.
 The tunnels have an advantage over conventional boxes and tubes as they only require the animal to visit, rather than to build a nest.
 Nor does checking the tunnels require a licence, since no animals are disturbed.

-Friends of Fineshade are working with WTBCN and Forestry England to erect 100 footprint tunnels in two parts of the wood in 2020.
-We hope to run the scheme in different areas in the following years.
+Friends of Fineshade working with WTBCN and Forestry England, decided to erect 100 footprint tunnels in two parts of the wood in 2020.
+We hoped to run the scheme in different areas in the following years.

 One of two young Dormice seen in Fineshade in 2014

 Footprint tunnel kit - thanks to those who donated